 The psalmist declared that God presides over an assembly of divine beings (Psa.
 82:1).
 Who are they?
 What does it mean when those beings participate in God’s decisions (1 Kings 22:19–23)?
 Why wasn’t Eve surprised when the serpent spoke to her?
 Why are Yahweh and his Angel fused together in Jacob’s prayer (Gen. 48:15–16)?
 How did descendants of the Nephilim (Gen. 6:4) survive the flood (Num.
 13:33)?
 What are we to make of Peter and Jude’s belief in imprisoned spirits (2 Pet.
 2:4; Jude 6)?
 Why does Paul describe evil spirits in terms of geographical rulership (thrones, principalities, rulers, authorities)?
 Who are the “glorious ones” that even angels dare not rebuke (2 Pet.
 2:10–11)?
+Dr. Michael Heiser explores these biblical questions in The Unseen Realm: Recovering the Supernatural Worldview of the Bible.

 This is a “big” book in the best sense of the term.
 It is big in its scope and in its depth of analysis.
 Michael Heiser is a scholar who knows Scripture intimately in its ancient cultural context.
 All—scholars, clergy, and laypeople—who read this profound and accessible book will grow in their understanding of both the Old and New Testaments, particularly as their eyes are opened to the Bible’s “unseen world.”